jainy/local_assembly_nonreferenceTE/README.md

- Please contact jainythomas1@gmail.com or jainyt@genetics.utah.edu for questions or support.
+ Please contact jainythomas1@gmail.com for questions or support.